 Also, while praising and petting your gun dog is important, make sure not to incorporate “play” into the hunting environment.
 You need to maintain complete control over your dog at all times while on the hunt; be strict, fair and save the play for home.

 Check your dog over thoroughly for any signs of injury.
 Make sure to check between the toes, under the tail, in the armpits, and other “secreted” locations as well.
 Look for ticks and other parasites when checking for injury.
 If you find any ticks, remove them immediately to reduce the risk of tick-borne diseases.

 Also, check how your dog did in the terrain.
 Pay attention to his behavior after the hunt, look at his fur, his eating habits, and so on.
 This is important after the first few hunts.
 Make sure to check his paws, because some areas are unforgivable to dogs' feet, for which you may need to use dog paw balms, waxes or other types of paw protectors/remedies.

 21. Give him a thorough brushing

 Brush out your dog’s coat to remove any dirt or dust that can clog pores or otherwise cause skin irritation.
-This will also allow you to check for mats or anything stuck in his coat.
-Finally, this is a great opportunity for a second round of ticks check-up.
+This will also allow you to check formats or anything stuck in his coat.
+Finally, this is a great opportunity for the second round of ticks check-ups.